hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 * ✅ modified the script to be more friendly and easier to run
 * ✅ open sourced the generator (PowerShell and Python based) for the public

-What I'll do:

-* commit up until September 30, 2021 and then stop
+* ✅ commited up until September 30, 2021 and then stopped
-* I'll then archive it and will no longer commit to it (no more updates)
+* ✅ archived it and will no longer commit to it (no more updates)

-My current assessment of this repo is that it:
+My assessment of this repo is that it:
 * is too large
 * has a wide hit-and-miss ratio
 * makes AdGuard Home use too much RAM